microsoft/bedrock/docs/firstWorkload/README.md

 $ export ARM_CLIENT_ID=(appId from Servive Principal)
 ```

-So, using the values from above, these environment variables would look like:
+Using the values from above, these environment variables would look like:

 ```bash
 $ export ARM_SUBSCRIPTION_ID=7060bca0-1234-5-b54c-ab145dfaccef